Promoting a gender-enlightened campus culture.

 CWEL Mentor Program: Mentoring for the Entrepreneurial Leader

-The CWEL Undergraduate Mentor Program pairs juniors and seniors of all gender identities with women professionals who have 3-15 years of work experience for a 12-week, one-to-one mentoring experience.
+The CWEL Undergraduate Mentor Program pairs juniors and seniors of all gender identities with professionals who have 3-15 years of work experience for a 12-week, one-to-one mentoring experience.
 Get paired with a mentor during a networking session, receive coaching and resources on how to maintain a strong mentor/mentee relationship, and work directly with mentors to get support on advancing your personal and professional goals.

 CWEL Mentor Program: CWEL Student Near-Peer Mentor Program